uhDanny/Fabric-Course-1.20/README.md

 - Maintaining Motivation - Establishing clear goals in mind with this little project keeps me interested in programming, regardless of how difficult or frustrating it may get.

+- Personal Growth - This project hopefully becomes something I can show and be proud of.